tonyflo/videoflo/README.md

 * `/Volumes/vid/channels/tony-florida/`
 * `/Volumes/vid/channels/thrifty-tony/`

-If you will have screen recordings, please specify the path where your screen recordings are saved.
-Notice how the `screen_recordings` settings below uses an asterisk as a wildcard character to match any .mov files with a filename that starts with "Screen Recording".
+If you will generate any screen recordings or screenshots during the research or filming phase, please specify the path where your screen recordings and screenshots are saved.
+Notice how the `screens` settings below uses an asterisk as a wildcard character to match any filenames that start with "Screen".
+This is the default naming convention for QuickTime Player which is the recommended way to capture screen recordings and screenshots.

 ```
 [main]
 ...
-screen_recordings = /Users/tonyflorida/Desktop/Screen Recording*.mov
+screens = /Users/tonyflorida/Desktop/Screen*
 ```

 For each one of your channels, add a section in your [settings.ini](settings.ini) file.
 You will need at least one section, but can have as many sections as you have channels.
 Pick a short, memorable name for your section name as you will use this name to distinguish your channel on the command line.
 In the snippet below, the section for [Tony Teaches Tech](https://www.youtube.com/channel/UCWPJwoVXJhv0-ucr3pUs1dA) and I named my section `[ttt]`.